pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - Using a resource that is expensive to initialize multiple times in different pods.
 This is not possible at the moment.
 - Custom parameters that describe resource requirements and initialization.
+  Parameters are not limited to a single, linear quantity that can be counted.
   With the current Pod API, annotations have to be used to capture such parameters and then hacks are needed to access them from a CSI driver or device plugin.